Alireza-Ghazanfari-0/Guess-Number/README.md

 # Guess-Number
 My first JS web app.
-Only by HTML, CSS (+bootstrap), and pure Javascript. its a web app for guessing number :)
+Only by HTML, CSS (+bootstrap), and pure Javascript.
+Its a web app for guessing number :)